MihirRajeshPanchal/Zocket-CV-Hackathon/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE), granting participants the freedom to use, modify, and distribute the code within the specified terms.

----
-**Note:** Participants are encouraged to maintain clear and concise documentation throughout the development process, providing detailed information on model architectures, training procedures, and any additional tools or libraries used.